Family Educational Rights

 The Family Educational Rights and Privacy Act affords students certain rights with respect to their education records.
 They are:

 2. The right to request the amendment of the student’s education records to ensure that they are not inaccurate, misleading or otherwise in violation of the student’s privacy.
 A student who believes that his/her education records contain information that is inaccurate or misleading or who believes that his/her privacy has been violated may discuss the problem informally with the Registrar.
 If the Registrar’s decision is in agreement with the student’s request, and after consultation with the Academic Dean and/or other concerned parties, the appropriate records will be amended.
-If not, the student will be notified within a reasonable period of time that the records will not be amended, and he or she will be informed by the Office of the Registrar of the right to a formal hearing.
+If not, the student will be notified within a reasonable period of time that the records will not be amended, and he or she will be informed by Academic Affairs of the right to a formal hearing.

 3. The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 4. The right to file with the U.S. Department of Education a complaint concerning alleged failures by Methodist Theological School in Ohio to comply with the requirements of FERPA.
 A student who believes that Methodist Theological School in Ohio is in violation of FERPA in that he/she has been denied access to his/her records, or that he/she has been denied the right to a hearing, or that his/her information has beenimproperly disclosed may file a complaint with the Family Policy Compliance Office, United States Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5920.